cybex-gmbh/laravel-transmorpher-client/README.md

 To configure your model to be able to have media and make API calls to the Transmorpher media server, you have to define a method for each image or video you want the model to have.

-**_NOTE:_** This package uses polymorphic relations.
-You will have to set a morph alias without any special characters (e.g. slashes), as it will be used for passing a unique identifier to the Transmorpher media server.

 For images you will have to return an instance of an ImageTransmorpher:

 ```php